awhyshow/Pricing-and-Production-Optimization/README.md

 Pricing & Production Optimization Analysis
 Willy Wonka Chocolate Factory
 Project Overview

 This project analyzes product profitability, pricing efficiency, and factory performance across Willy Wonka’s chocolate portfolio.
-By combining sales, cost, and production data, the goal is to identify which products and factories drive profit—and where pricing or production decisions can be optimized to improve overall performance
+By combining sales, cost, and production data, the objective is to identify which products and factories drive profit and where pricing or production decisions can be optimized to improve overall performance.

-Presentation - Pricing Optimiza…

 Business Problem

 Not all products contribute equally to profitability:

-Some high-volume products generate low profit, suggesting potential underpricing.
+Some high-volume products generate low profit, suggesting potential underpricing

-Other products show strong margins but low sales volume, limiting their impact.
+Other products show strong margins but low sales volume, limiting their overall impact

-Factories differ significantly in output and efficiency.
+Factories differ significantly in output and operational efficiency

-Without a clear view of these dynamics, pricing and production decisions risk leaving profit on the table.
+Without a clear view of these dynamics, pricing and production decisions risk leaving profit unrealized.

 Key Insights
 Product Performance

-Chocolate bars dominate total sales, with Milk Chocolate Wonka Bar as the top seller.
+Chocolate bars dominate total sales, with the Milk Chocolate Wonka Bar as the top-selling product

-Non-core products (Wonka Gum, Lickable Wallpaper, Kazookles) account for most non-chocolate sales.
+Non-core products such as Wonka Gum, Lickable Wallpaper, and Kazookles account for most non-chocolate sales

-Many niche products sell in very low volumes and contribute little to revenue.
+Many niche products sell in very low volumes and contribute little to overall revenue

-Pricing & Profitability
+Pricing and Profitability

-High selling price does not always equal high profit.
+High selling price does not always translate into high profit

-Lickable Wallpaper and Everlasting Gobstopper show the highest profit per unit.
+Lickable Wallpaper and Everlasting Gobstopper show the highest profit per unit

-Core chocolate bars deliver steady but mid-range margins.
+Core chocolate bars deliver steady but mid-range margins

-Several products appear underpriced relative to their production costs.
+Several products appear underpriced relative to their production costs

-Factory & Regional Performance
+Factory and Regional Performance

-Production is heavily concentrated in Lot’s O’ Nuts and Wicked Choccy’s.
+Production is heavily concentrated in Lot’s O’ Nuts and Wicked Choccy’s

-Lot’s O’ Nuts is the strongest performer by a wide margin.
+Lot’s O’ Nuts is the strongest-performing factory by a wide margin

-Pacific and Atlantic regions consistently drive sales growth.
+Pacific and Atlantic regions consistently drive sales growth

-Other factories and regions show underutilized capacity.
+Other factories and regions show underutilized capacity

 Methodology

 Data exploration and cleaning

 Cost, price, and profit-per-unit analysis

-Product and factory-level aggregation
+Product- and factory-level aggregation

 Comparative analysis across regions and time

 Insight summarization for business decision-making

 Actionable Recommendations

 Gradually increase prices on best-selling products with low price sensitivity

-Focus production on high-margin products (Everlasting Gobstopper, Lickable Wallpaper)
+Focus production on high-margin products such as Everlasting Gobstopper and Lickable Wallpaper

 Shift production toward top-performing factories and regions